‘The Sims 4’ DLC: Eco Living Wins Fan Vote But With Caveat, Losing Themes To Still Be Used

 “It’d likely be difficult to add a Beekeeper to this pack, because presumably you’d also want a beekeeper suit for your Sim to wear when handling the bees.
 A larger pack could tackle this better – they have access to both internal [Create a Sim] Artists, as well as multiple rounds of outsourced art with our external partners where they could request such an outfit after features had been selected.”

-Since Stuff Packs, like the Eco Living DLC for The Sims 4, are developed in “shorter spans of time” than Game Packs, doing what he stated above to be able add the beekeeper “just isn’t an option for us.”
+Since Stuff Packs, like the Eco Living DLC for The Sims 4, are developed in “shorter spans of time” than Game Packs, doing what he stated above to be able to add the beekeeper “just isn’t an option for us.”

 With that said, gamers should not expect the beekeeper in The Sims 4 Eco Living DLC unless a development director works with production and finds spare time, which they do not appear to have at the moment.

-With regards to the four other The Sims 4 Stuff Pack ideas that were not selected, Nordone explained in another blog post on The Sims forums that they will not go down the drain.
+With regard to the four other The Sims 4 Stuff Pack ideas that were not selected, Nordone explained in another blog post on The Sims forums that they will not go down the drain.

 While development has stopped for these themes since the focus is now on the winning The Sims 4 DLC, they can still be used at a later time in some way, shape or form.